Purvik/SwipeTo/README.md

 * **``iconColor``** : Color value defining color of displayed icon beneath child widget.
 If not specified `primaryColor` from theme will be taken
 * **``offsetDx``** : Double dx value used in ``Offset()`` till which position of child widget will get animated.
 If not specified **0.3** default will be taken. onRightSwipe +dx value will be used and for onLeftSwipe -dx value will be used
 * **``animationDuration``** : Duration value to define animation duration.
 If not specified default is **150 milliseconds**
+* **``swipeSensitivity``** : Swipe sensitivity integer value which will be in range of default min 20 to max 35.
+Crossing mentioned value of this parameter (+ve in right and -ve in left direction) will trigger swipe animation.

 ## Major changes onwards [ver 0.0.1+5]
 * For a single child widget, we can now enable swipe for both left and right direction